TheWolfpacker - By the numbers: NC State football production by class

 By the numbers: NC State football production by class

-After each week, The Wolfpacker looks the progress of NC State football's production on the field by class.
-Here is the breakdown after two games, during which NC State is 2-0.
+The Wolfpacker looks the progress of NC State's production on the field by class.
+Here is the breakdown after three games, during which NC State is 2-1.

 Passing (completions-attempts-yards-touchdowns-interceptions)